plone/documentation/develop/plone/content/archetypes/fields.rst

 This script will provide one-time operation to automatically generate content item descriptions based on their body text by taking the first three sentences.

-The script will provide logging output to standard Plone log (var/log and stdout if Plone is run in the debug mode).
+The script will provide logging output to standard Plone log (var/log and stdout if Plone is run in debug mode).

 Example code::